We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Eargo is a fast-growing company with an innovative product that they’re continuing to improve.

-If your hearing is impaired and you’ve avoided buying a hearing aid because of its cost or look, Eargo may be a good option to consider.
+If you have hearing loss and you’ve avoided buying a hearing aid because of their cost or look, Eargo may be a good option to consider.